Are lawnmower blades good for making knives?-Let’s find out!

 - Tempering

-In order to temper the blade, heat it up to around 180 degrees C. Keep it at this temperature for an hour or so to make the metal softer and more long-lasting.
+To temper the blade, heat it to around 180 degrees C. Keep it at this temperature for an hour or so to make the metal softer and more durable.

 - Cleaning and sharpening

-Use sandpaper onto a tile as a sharpening stone for the edge which is still around a millimeter thick and quite blunt.
+Use sandpaper on a tile as a sharpening stone for the edge, which is still around a millimeter thick and quite blunt.

 Work it until it’s thin enough to use an actual sharpening stone.
 Begin with 150 grit and increase it as you go.